HoangNguyenM/Bootcamp_Team_Renegade/README.md

 2. For the news component:
 - Data gathering and PCA are performed in "news_reader.ipynb", the news gathering uses same stocks and same dates as the financial ratios above for potential combination in the future.
+- The linear regression on the data containing headlines is performed in "news_model.py".

 Results:
 The data are successfully gathered The data set has been formated in the wanted structure.
 However more data may be needed to improve the model.
 A demonstration of the data set is shown in "financial_data_updated_transpose.csv".